KeremAR/DevOps-Cheat/CLOUD/AWS/Aws.md

 -   **NAT Gateway:** Allows instances in **private subnets** to initiate **outbound-only** internet traffic (e.g., for software updates).
 It must be placed in a public subnet and have an Elastic IP.
 -   **VPC Peering:** Connects two VPCs privately.
 It's a 1-to-1 connection and is **not transitive** (if A is peered with B, and B with C, A cannot talk to C).
 -   **Transit Gateway (TGW):** A central "cloud router" (hub-and-spoke model) that simplifies connecting many VPCs and on-premises networks.
 It is **transitive**.
--   **VPC Endpoints:** Enables private connections to AWS services (like S3) without using the internet.
+-   **VPC Endpoints:** Enables private connections to AWS services (like S3) from within your VPC without using the internet.
+Normally, traffic to AWS services from a private subnet would have to go through a costly NAT Gateway to reach the public endpoint.
+By using a VPC Endpoint, traffic stays within the AWS private network, which is more secure, faster, and significantly reduces NAT Gateway costs.
     -   **Gateway Endpoint:** A route target in your route table.
 Free.
 (S3 & DynamoDB only).
     -   **Interface Endpoint:** An ENI with a private IP in your subnet.
 Costs money.
 (Most other services).